 Everything You Need To Know About Large Format Tile

 Do you love the look of large format tile?
-In this post, you're getting an update on our progress as of Week 3 on the master bathroom renovation, 9 ideas for large bathroom tiles and a guide of everything you need to know about large format tile!
+In this post, you're getting an update on our progress as of Week 3 on the master bathroom renovation and a guide of everything you need to know about large format tile!

 This post and the Renovation Challenge is sponsored by Jeffrey Court.
 All opinions are entirely my own and do not reflect those of Jeffrey Court.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.